African All Stars Transfer News and Rumours: Toulouse set transfer fee for Tottenham target Sangare | Goal.com

 Lyon reject Fulham’s opening bid for Traore

-Newly-promoted Premier League club Fulham have had an opening bid Burkina Faso forward Bertrand rejected by Lyon, reports Foot Mercato.
+Newly-promoted Premier League club Fulham have had an opening bid for Burkina Faso forward Bertrand Traore rejected by Lyon, reports Foot Mercato.

 The Cottagers are interested in signing the former Chelsea winger but their offer is way off Lyon's asking price of €25 million.